 NESA homeschooling simply means a plan that complies with the NSW Curriculum.

 The Australian Curriculum was introduced in 2012 for all schools in Australia and it’s goal is to standardise teaching outcomes around Australia.
 Schools in Queensland, Northern Territory, Canberra (ACT), South Australia and Tasmania have all followed the Australian Curriculum as laid out in the federal government website.
 New South Wales incorporates the Australian Curriculum into the NESA Syllabus, as does Western Australia and Victoria.

 The NESA Syllabus is the NSW wide school curriculum standard.
-When documenting your plan for registration the NESA Home Schooling package states your plan only needs to be based on the NSW syllabus.
+When documenting your plan for registration the NESA Homeschooling information document states your plan needs to be based on the NSW curriculum.
 You do not need to follow it identically.
-It needs only to be BASED ON the NSW syllabus.
+It needs only to be curriculum on the NSW syllabus.

 Stage One: Foundation (Kindergarten) – Year Two | Ages 5-8

 Stage Two: Year Three – Year Four | Ages 8-10

 Stage Three: Year Five – Year Six | Ages 10-12